xwzndream/Double-Slot/README.md

 ### Q: How to modify a nickname?

-A: After opening the APP and logging in, find the top right corner of the user interface and click the modify icon to modify the avatar and nickname, enter personal information and make changes
+A: After opening the APP and logging in, find the top left corner of the user interface and click the setting icon to modify the avatar and nickname, enter personal information and make changes

 More questions can be sent to tikunga01@gmail.com.
 Contact us for